dsagman/picat/picat.md

 July 2025

-I've been trying to learn Picat.
-I am primarily interested in constraint programming, which has been referred to as the "Holy Grail" of programming where the user states the problem and the computer solves it. https://dl.acm.org/doi/fullHtml/10.1145/242224.242304
+I have long been interested in constraint programming, which has been referred to as the "Holy Grail" of programming where the user states the problem and the computer solves it. https://dl.acm.org/doi/fullHtml/10.1145/242224.242304

 While this is far from reality, constraint programming can reduce and scan the search space for NP dynamic programming problems without the user having to explictly code the backtracking/search algorithm.
 Examples include: shortest path, knapsack, n-queens, Soduko and so on.

+Picat is a great language for learning these concepts and also an interesting general purpose programming language.

+My background in programming is mostly procedural (Python) and pure functional (Haskell).
+So my challenge with Picat is multi-faceted: 1.
+Learn how constraint programming works in general, 2.
+Learn how constraint programming works in Picat, 3.
+Learn how Picat works.

+Because Picat is a descendent of Prolog, it's core is a logic programming paradigm.
+And while the Picat manual is excellent, it moves along a quick clip and I had to read it very carefully to understand what I didn't understand.
+Think Calculus textbook.
+It's all documented, but makes sense sometimes only after you've learned it.

+Also, because it's a niche language, there's a limited amount of online support.
+There's no StackExchange/Picat.
+(There are a few Picat questions there though!)
+I was lucky to get in contact with one of the key developers/users of the language, Håkan Kjellerstrand, who kindly helped me through many a head scratching moment.
+He also made a customized ChatGPT with Picat's documentation that has helped me as well, although like all LLMs, it can hallucinate solutions that don't work and has a tiny  training dataset compared with JavaScript.

+This document is my attempt to share what I learned and is intended for programmers who have similar experience to me.
+A reasonable grasp of a common language such as Python, C, JavaScript, etcc or a background with a functional language such as Haskell or OCaml, but not much use of Prolog or other logic programming language, and possibly no idea what constraint programming is.

+Consider this a rough draft representing my personal learning curve.
+This document is not intended to be read top to bottom, but rather to help you if you get stuck where I did and hopefully give you the insight to move forward.
+As such, there's some redundancy between sections because I'm trying to make them self-contained as much as possible.

 ## About Picat